 the NMBA will grant registration with conditions, which will require a period of 12 months full time equivalent supervised practice.
 You will also have a notation on your registration.

 For all IQNM registrants, it is a requirement of registration to complete Orientation Part 2 within 6 months of registration.
 If you do not complete Orientation Part 2 within 6 months from your initial registration date, you may be unable to renew your registration until you complete the orientation.
 See Fact sheet: Orientation Part 1 and Part 2 for information.

 You will be refused registration if the NMBA decides that you do not meet the registration standards.
 If your application is refused we will refund your registration fee.
 You do not need to apply for the registration fee refund, as Ahpra will initiate your fee refund as part of closing your application.
 If required, Ahpra will contact you for new payment details.

-If you do not provide all the information required to assess your application within a reasonable time period, your application will be withdrawn because there will be insufficient information to make an assessment.
+If you do not provide all the information required to assess your application within the timeframe given to you, your application will be withdrawn because there will be insufficient information to make an assessment.

 You can also contact your regulatory officer to request that your application is withdrawn if you do not wish to continue with your application.